mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.WebApi.md

 Gets or sets the JSON data associated with the message.

 ## Class: WebApi.Program
 primary entry point

 ### Methods

 #### Main(System.String[])
 primary entry point

 ## Class: WebApi.Provider.ExampleMessageProvider
+Implementation of
+ *See: T:Eliassen.WebApi.Provider.IExampleMessageProvider*and
-Implementation of and for handling and sending example messages.
+ *See: T:Eliassen.MessageQueueing.IMessageQueueHandler`1*for handling and sending example messages.

 Initializes a new instance of the class.
 ### Methods

 #### Constructor
 Initializes a new instance of the class.
+Implementation of
+ *See: T:Eliassen.WebApi.Provider.IExampleMessageProvider*and
-Implementation of and for handling and sending example messages.
+ *See: T:Eliassen.MessageQueueing.IMessageQueueHandler`1*for handling and sending example messages.

 ##### Parameters
 * *sender:* The message queue sender for sending messages.